cyberark/conjur-oss-helm-chart/conjur-oss/UPGRADING.md

                 ./conjur-oss
 ```

-### Migrating Conjur OSS Configuration With External Postgres Database
+### Migrating Conjur Open Source Configuration With External Postgres Database

-When a Conjur OSS Helm deployment includes an external Postgres database,
+When a Conjur Open Source Helm deployment includes an external Postgres database,
-the procedure for migrating Conjur OSS state to a new Conjur OSS Helm
+the procedure for migrating Conjur Open Source state to a new Conjur Open Source Helm
 deployment is as follows:

 #### Step 1: Save Helm State and Kubernetes Secrets Data